* Important *

-The column with the “commenting bubble” displays the number of comments for each post.
-The number of comments appears in the comment bubble next to the post.
+The column with the “commenting bubble” lists the number of comments associated with each post.
+The number of comments left on a post is displayed in the comment bubble next to the post.

-To view comments left on posts, simply click on the icon …
+To view the comments, just click on the bubble …

-If any post has comments that need to be approved by an administrator before they can be published, these will appear alongside the comment bubble for that post …
+If a post has comments that need to be approved by an administrator before they can be published, these will display next to the comment icon for that post …

-The number of approved comments displays inside the post’s comment icon …
+The number of approved comments is shown inside the post’s comment icon …

 The ‘Date’ column shows the dates for posts as follows: